-During this planetary self-isolation or social distancing moment, we have been organising our resources for you!
-The resources are a compilation of our 30 years of permaculture experience.
+The resources offered are a compilation of our 30 years of permaculture experience.
 Our team has experience working in Brazil, Argentina, Portugal, USA, Haiti, China and Australia and with people from all around the world.
 Our team is dedicated to demonstrating that a greener world is possible and these resources reflect our vision.
-We would like to share them with you and better still, there’s more to come.
+We would like to share this information with you and better still, we will keep adding to the lists.
+If you are looking for homeschooling resources, keep scrolling you will find them further down.

 Care for the earth